 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 What to eat in Iceland?
-It’s a question many travelers ponder – as the food in Iceland is so foreign.
-Many travelers have heard the tales of traditional Icelandic cuisine that makes most stomachs turn squeamish.
-Don’t worry – we have tips for what to eat in Reykjavik (and the rest of Iceland) that are absolutely delicious.
+It’s a question some visitors ponder – as the food in Iceland is so…foreign.
+Many travelers have heard the tales of traditional Icelandic cuisine that makes some stomachs turn squeamish.
+Don’t worry – we have tips for what to eat in Reykjavik (and the rest of Iceland) that are absolutely delicious!

 Best Food in Iceland